-Cocoa Butter is not a carrier oil, but its natural, beneficial properties make it a lipid suitable for aromatherapy work.
+The natural, beneficial properties of Cocoa Butter make it a lipid suitable for aromatherapy work.

 Cocoa Butter is moisturizing, leaves a protective barrier on the skin, is gentle and can be included in massage blends, lotions, creams and other natural skin care products.
 Cocoa Butter is well recognized for its ability to keep the skin supple and to help prevent or reduce stretch marks or scars.
 It is said that cocoa butter is rich in anti-oxidants.
 Pure cocoa butter has a distinctive chocolate aroma that will compete with the aroma of any essential oils that you blend with it.

 Unrefined cocoa butter has a rich, sweet, chocolate-like aroma.
 The cocoa aroma is less noticeable in refined or deodorized cocoa butter.

 Solid and hard to work with at room temperature.
 Breaks into pieces.
 To work with Cocoa Butter, soak the container in hot water.
 The edges of the cocoa butter will melt so that the butter can be removed from the container.
 Because cocoa butter is such a hard butter, it should be combined other vegetable oils or butters to make a balm, lotion or cream.